Bamber Bridge: Railways

 The first railway through Bamber Bridge was the horsedrawn Lancaster Canal Tramroad, which connected two parts of the Lancaster Canal, and crossed Station Road.

 The steam-hauled railway came to Bamber Bridge around the same time as the first cotton mills.
 A line was built connecting Blackburn with the West Coast Main Line at Farington, with a branch connecting Bamber Bridge directly to Preston.
 Bamber Bridge station was built where the railway crossed Station Road at a level crossing.

 The stretch of track through the village was first owned by the East Lancashire Railway, then the Lancashire & Yorkshire Railway following incorporation in 1847.

 In March 1859, a Hurricane engine bolted off the rails at Bamber Bridge, ran across the level crossings and caught the end of a house, knocking down the gable end.
 The accident did not end with any death or injury, even though a woman was washing in the kitchen of the house.

 The railway was then amalgamated into the London & North Western Railway in 1922, and twelve months later became part of the London, Midland & Scottish Railway (LMS).
 The LMS plaque was still in existence on the station subway buildings before their demolition in 2005 due to dilapidation.
 The railways were nationalised in 1948, becoming part of British Railways.
 The railways were privatised in the 1990s with Bamber Bridge station having been operated by First North Western, Northern Rail, Arriva Rail North and Northern Trains.

 The line from Farington to Blackburn is now part of the East Lancashire Line.

 The direct route to Preston was closed by British Rail in the 1970s, and most of the route is now a cycle route, forming part of the National Cycle Network.

 Roads

 Station Road is the main road through Bamber Bridge, and most of the shops are on this road.
 It crosses the railway at a level crossing next to the railway station.
 It was formerly part of the A6, until a bypass was built in the 1980s.

 The village is also at the northern end of the A49, where it meets the A6.

 The section of the M6 motorway around the village is part of the Preston Bypass opened in 1958, the first motorway in Britain, and includes the junction with the M61 from Manchester.
 More recently the M65 has been extended to join the A6, also in Bamber Bridge.

 Public transport

+Train

-Bamber Bridge railway station has hourly direct trains to Preston, Blackburn, Accrington and Burnley and various railway stations in between.
+Bamber Bridge railway station has services operated by Northern.
+The station has hourly direct trains to Preston, Blackburn, Accrington, Burnley and Colne and various railway stations in between.
+The Class 150 serve the station.

-The Stagecoach Merseyside & South Lancashire 125 bus route from Preston runs regularly through Bamber Bridge en route to Chorley and Bolton.

-The 112 service, also operated on behalf of Lancashire County Council by Holmeswood Chaches from Preston to Croston via Clayton Brook and Leyland, also operates through the village.

-The seasonal X8 service to Chorley operates once in each direction on Saturdays between April and October.